 - Anaphylaxis [see BOXED WARNING and WARNINGS AND PRECAUTIONS]

 - Malignancies [see WARNINGS AND PRECAUTIONS]

 Clinical Trials Experience

-Table 4 shows adverse events that occurred ≥ 1% more frequently in patients receiving Xolair (omalizumab) than in those receiving placebo in the placebo-controlled asthma studies.
+Table 5 shows adverse reactions from four placebo-controlled asthma trials that occurred ≥ 1% and more frequently in adult and adolescent patients 12 years of age and older receiving Xolair than in those receiving placebo.
 Adverse events were classified using preferred terms from the International Medical Nomenclature (IMN) dictionary.
-Injection site reactions were recorded separately from the reporting of other adverse events and are described following Table 4.
+Injection site reactions were recorded separately from the reporting of other adverse events.

-Adverse Events ≥ 1% More Frequent in Xolair (omalizumab) -Treated Patients
+Table 5: Adverse Reactions ≥ 1% More Frequent in

 |Body as a whole|

 There were no differences in the incidence of adverse reactions based on age (among patients under 65), gender or race.

 A retrospective case-control study investigated risk factors for anaphylaxis to Xolair among patients treated with Xolair for asthma.
 Cases with an adjudicated history of anaphylaxis to Xolair were compared to controls with no such history.
 The study found that a self-reported history of anaphylaxis to foods, medications or other causes was more common among patients with Xolair anaphylaxis (57% of 30 cases) compared to controls (23% of 88 controls) [OR 8.1, 95% CI 2.7 to 24.3].
 Because this is a case control study, the study cannot provide the incidence of anaphylaxis among Xolair users.
 From other sources, anaphylaxis to Xolair was observed in 0.1% of patients in clinical trials and at least 0.2% of patients based upon postmarketing reports [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS].